How To End A Friendship Gracefully: 15 Healthy Ways To Do It

 Image: IStock

 Is this the end of the friendship or just a break?
 If it is a break, how long will it be?
 Are you completely cutting off contact, or will you exchange pleasantries sometimes?
 If you come across each other, what should be the right approach?
-Communicate all these clearly so that there is no confusion or problem in the future.
+Communicate the time frame and boundaries clearly so that there is no confusion or problem in the future.

 5. Share the load